ismayton/music-lms-backend/README.md

 This is a Rails API serving as a backend for the Music LMS React.js frontend.

 Run `bundle install` to install dependancies.
-After that, [initialize the database](Database-initialization) and start up the server with `rails s` (the backend server is set to run on http://localhost:3001 to not overlap the local frontend server).
+After that, [initialize the database](Database-initialization) and start up the server with `rails s` (the backend server is set to run on [http://localhost:3001](http://localhost:3001) to not overlap the local frontend server).
 ## Music LMS Frontend Deployment

 This repository serves as the backend API for the Music LMS Frontend, which lives in a separate repository.
-To run the complete app, fork music-lms-frontend from https://github.com/ismayton/music-lms-frontend.
+To run the complete app, fork and clone [music-lms-frontend](https://github.com/ismayton/music-lms-frontend).

 Start up the backend server with `rails s`.
 When the backend server is running, open the frontend repository and run `npm start` to start the frontend server.